BaseHype/NumberGuessingGame/README.md

 ## Description

 The project aimed to improve on a simple console application beginner C# project and turn it into a graphical text-based game.
 The goal is to apply the fundamentals of C# in creating a number-guessing console application and learning how to shift the application from a console to having a graphical user interface.
-The added bonus would be to handle the storage of the best results on the local machine's storage.
+The bonus would be to handle the storage of the best results on the local machine's storage.

 ## Features